realady/CodeTyper/README.md

 ## Usage 🚀

-# ⚠️DON'T INTERRUPT THE PROGRAM WHILE IT IS TYPING ⚠️
+# ⚠️ DON'T INTERRUPT THE PROGRAM WHILE IT IS TYPING ⚠️

 ### With GUI 🖥️